iotaledger/iota-spec-template/README.md

 ## Tools

 ### drawio
 We recommend installing the [drawio extension for VS Code](https://github.com/hediet/vscode-drawio.git).
 It allows you to edit the diagrams in VS Code, and export them to your repository.
 Maintaining versions inline with the current state of the specifications.
+For now, consider using the insiders build version of this, because then if you save the diagram as `file.drawio.svg` you can edit it with the plugin & display it in your markdown documents.

 ### mdbook
 > Todo: Finalize gh action for creating a mdbook and publishing it.
 [This workflow from Bee](https://github.com/iotaledger/bee-rfcs/blob/master/.github/workflows/gh-rfcs-mdbook.yml) is a good start, but needs adaptation to 7PEC.
 It requires a `gh-pages`  branch and there has to be a deployment key on the repo admin panel.